MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/services-tools/live-tools.md

 # Development tools for Xbox Live

-This section covers various tools that you can use to help you develop for Xbox Live.
+Various tools in `XboxLiveTools-#.zip` can help you develop for Xbox Live.

-These tools can be downloaded as part of the [Development Tools](https://aka.ms/xboxliveuwptools) zip.
+**Getting the Xbox Live Development Tools**

+You can download `XboxLiveTools-#.zip` using this [aka.ms link](https://aka.ms/xboxliveuwptools).

+> [!NOTE]
+> `XboxLiveTools-#.zip` includes the MatchSim and XboxLiveCompute tools, but those tools can only be used by Managed Partners, not by Creators Program developers.

-Many of the tools are available on the [Xbox Live Developer Tools GitHub](https://github.com/Microsoft/xbox-live-developer-tools) repo.
+Many of these tools are also available in the [Xbox Live Developer Tools GitHub](https://github.com/Microsoft/xbox-live-developer-tools) repo.

 To create your own custom tooling, you can use the [Dev Tools library](https://www.nuget.org/packages/Microsoft.Xbox.Services.DevTools).

-> [!NOTE]
-> The MatchSim and XboxLiveCompute tools included in the download can only be used by Managed Partners, not by Creators Program developers.

 ## Global Storage